ToninaP/data_analysis_portfolio/README.md

 # data_analysis_portfolio
 Welcome to my Data Analysis portfolo!
 I am preparing for graduation from a PhD program at Tallinn University.

+Junior researcher @ Cultural data analysis lab (2020-2024) https://cudan.tlu.ee/team/antonina/

+This set of projects is created to demonstrate my analytic and technical skills.

 # data
 All data used in the project was open access.
 I am grateful for institutions allowing the enthusiasts like me to play with their data.
 | Musem name | Country| Data acquisition method | Link |